VariantSync/Vatras/src/Framework/Relation/Configuration.lagda.md

 ## Equivalence of Configurations

-Two configurations are equivalent for an expressionwhen they produce the same variants for all expressions.
+Two configurations are equivalent for an expression when they produce the same variants for all expressions.
 ```agda
 _⊢_≣ᶜ_ : ∀ {A : 𝔸} {L : VariabilityLanguage}
   → Expression A L